 - Crispin Glover and Thierry Zéno are Trolling Creators.

-- He gets to be on the receiving end of this when he suggests "A Midsummer Night's Cream" as a made-up porn version of A Midsummer Night's Dream, only to be told that there's already a real one.
+- Aluminum Christmas Trees: In-universe, he suggests "A Midsummer Night's Cream" as a made-up porn version of A Midsummer Night's Dream, only to be told that there's already a real one.

 - And Then John Was a Zombie/You Are What You Hate: After watching Trash Humpers, he realizes he's become one of them.